Andre601/OneVersionRemake/README.md

 Note: Make sure to use the jar file either labeled `OneVersionRemake-BungeeCord-<version>.jar` or `OneVersionRemake-Velocity-<version>.jar`.
 Do not use jars containing `original` in their name!

-## Downloads

-You can download either the latest official release from the [Release page][releases] or get the latest development build from the [CodeMC page][codemc].
-Please be aware that development builds may have breaking changes not yet announced.

 ## Contribute

 Contributions towards OneVersionRemake are always welcome when it helps improving the plugin in one way or another.